K-os: Personal life

-Music career
+Career

 Early career

 While attending York University, k-os gained his first exposure in the music industry in 1995 when he released the single "Musical Essence" with a music video financed by a VideoFACT grant.
 He dropped out of the university shortly afterwards.
 The single was produced with friends Clarence Gruff and Kevin Risto; currently, Risto is one half of the production duo known as Midi Mafia (produced the 50 Cent single "21 Questions").
 After winning a MuchMusic Video Award for the single, k-os was noticed by NBA player John Salley, who became his manager.
 With the single gaining moderate success, k-os was invited to perform in the 1995 Hip-Hop Explosion Tour, with other Canadian acts such as Rascalz and Ghetto Concept.
 Salley and Raphael Saadiq began work with k-os on his planned debut Missing Links, eventually releasing his second single "Rise Like the Sun" in 1996. k-os suddenly withdrew from the music industry in 1996 after receiving an offer from BMG. k-os would later say that during this time he had already completed several albums but was dissatisfied with his music.
 He described his music as "pretentious and derivative," and stated at the time that he was "still trying to figure out who he was."

 He continued to live with his manager Salley in Los Angeles.
 Soon after, Red1 of the Rascalz, whom k-os befriended at the 1995 Explosion Tour, invited him to move to Vancouver, British Columbia.
 There he contributed a verse and chorus lines to the Rascalz' Global Warning album, released in 1999.
 He had also been invited to contribute to Rascalz' groundbreaking single "Northern Touch", but was unable to participate due to other commitments. k-os returned to the music scene by performing at the North by Northeast music festival in 1999.
 He took stage with the Vancouver band Namedropper.

 Inspired by Michael Jackson, A Tribe Called Quest, The Beatles, The Roots and Stevie Wonder, k-os worked on a new debut album.
 He described his new musical focus on "doing stuff really obscure and making music for myself."

 He recorded a demo tape and began looking for a record company to sign with, eventually settling on Capitol Records.
 Later, the parent company EMI transferred his record deal to another label, Astralwerks, co-owned by Virgin Records, after some management and scheduling issues.

 After the transfer k-os was added to the roster of the Toronto-based artist management firm Chris Smith Management.